PreXident/Replayer/README.txt

 0.13
 Jumping by '->' can now be cancelled by '||'
-Added experimental mod support - property mod.basedir should point to the game's directory in your documents (e.g. C\:\\Users\\System_Lord\\Documents\\Paradox Interactive\\Europa Universalis IV
-) and mod.list should contain semicolon separated list of mods to load (e.g. mod/iu.mod;mod/test.mod).
+Added experimental mod support - property mod.basedir should point to the game's directory in your documents (e.g. C\:\\Users\\System_Lord\\Documents\\Paradox Interactive\\Europa Universalis IV) if it is not in the default place; and property mod.list should contain semicolon separated list of mods to load (e.g. mod/iu.mod;mod/test.mod).
 The order in the list is important!

 0.12
 If eu4.dir is invalid when program loads, user is prompted to choose a valid one.